bluekitchen/btstack/port/raspi/README.md

 # BTstack Port for Raspberry Pi 3 with BCM4343 Bluetooth/Wifi Controller

-Tested with Raspberry Pi 3 Model B V1.2.
+Tested with Raspberry Pi 3 Model B V1.2 and Raspberry Pi Zero W V1.1.

-With minor fixes, the port should also work with the Raspberry Pi Zero W as well as with older Raspberry Pi models that use the [RedBear pHAT](https://redbear.cc/product/rpi/iot-phat.html).
+With minor fixes, the port should also work with older Raspberry Pi models that use the [RedBear pHAT](https://redbear.cc/product/rpi/iot-phat.html).
 See TODO at the end.

-## Raspberry Pi 3 Setup
+## Raspberry Pi 3 / Zero W Setup

-There are various options for setting up the Raspberry Pi 3, have a look at the Internet.
+There are various options for setting up the Raspberry Pi, have a look at the Internet.
 Here's what we did:

 ### Install Raspian Stretch Lite: